AmplitudeAudio/doc-sdk/docs/api/math/index.md

     :material-code-tags: **Template parameter** `T`
-    :    An integer type, a floating-point type, or a any other type where operator *= is defined.
+    :    An integer type, a floating-point type, or any other type where operator *= is defined.

     :material-location-enter: **Parameter** `base`